ubiqsecurity/ubiq-apigee/sample-app/README.md

-# BETA - Apigee Sample Application - BETA
+# Apigee Sample Application

 ## Java Callout

-This is the piece that responds to the Apigee workflow and calls the Ubiq libaries to encrypt the data.
+This is the piece that responds to the Apigee workflow and calls the Ubiq libraries to encrypt the data.
 This repo contains all the files necessary to run the sample application with the exception of editing the <b>setenv.sh</b> file referenced below.

 ## Requirement